dfahrn/AiCapital/README.md

 ## Project Overview

 This project simulates a hedge fund with 8 different AI "analysts" who provide investment recommendations based on their unique strategies and expertise.
-The fund manager (Bill Ackman) evaluates these recommendations and decides which trades to execute in a paper trading environment.
+The fund manager evaluates these recommendations and decides which trades to execute in a paper trading environment.

 ### AI Analysts